IPP 3 – Data Quality

 If either a disclosing or recipient organisation later become aware of (significant) data quality issues, it is good practice (although not required by IPP 3) to tell other organisations who have that information.
 IPP 3 requires organisations to take reasonable steps to ensure data accuracy both when collecting and using and disclosing personal information.

 Steps that can help organisations maintain data quality include regular checks to assess accuracy of data entry, publishing documents in a read-only format, using encryption to securely transmit data and adopting technologies which record when information is altered or deleted and by whom.
-Reasonable steps to protect data from unauthorised modification or premature disposal are discussed further in the Guidelines under IPP 4.
+Reasonable steps to protect data from unauthorised modification or premature disposal are discussed further under IPP 4 (Data Security).
 One effective way to check data quality is to ask subjects of information to point out whether any information needs correcting or updating.
 Collection requirements under IPP 1 can improve data quality for IPP 3.

-Case study 3.6: reasonable steps includes educating staff as to data quality responsibilities 9
+Case Study 3E: Reasonable steps includes educating staff as to data quality responsibilities9

 The complainant sent an employee of a government agency their CV and covering letter.
 That employee then uploaded some of this information to a personal blog and made unfavourable remarks about the complainant’s qualifications.
 The website was public and the complainant only became aware of it five years later.

 The actions of the employee were attributed to the agency.
-Because the agency did not provide evidence of what steps they had taken to educate the employee on their responsibilities under the Information Privacy Act 2000 (predecessor of the PDP Act), reasonable steps were assumed to not have been taken.
+Because the agency did not provide evidence of what steps they had taken to educate the employee on their responsibilities under the Information Privacy Act 2000 (Vic) (the predecessor of the PDP Act), reasonable steps were assumed to not have been taken.

 In conciliation, the complainant received a financial offer of compensation from the agency.

-Case study 3.7: Reasonable steps includes taking steps check information accuracy 10
+Case Study 3F: Reasonable steps includes taking steps to check information accuracy10

 The centre also advised the couple it would take action to recover the money owed and gave them an opportunity to respond.
 The couple said they did not think they should pay, based on their safety concerns.
 The centre considered the couple’s reasons for not paying and decided the reasons were not valid.
 After the couple refused to pay the fees, the centre contacted the debt collector.